 [This article was originally published by the William and Flora Hewlett Foundation.
 On 28 September 2017, the United States Agency for International Development hosted ‘Evidence Day,’ as part of Global Innovation Week.
 The Hewlett Foundation was one of several sponsors of the event, which drew approximately 1,700 participants from across government, academia, policy research organisations and social enterprises.
-The following article is based on remarks offered at the closing session by Ruth Levine, director of Hewlett Foundation’s Global Development and Population Programme.
-The full video of her talk is available here.]
+The following article is based on remarks offered at the closing session by Ruth Levine, director of Hewlett Foundation’s Global Development and Population Programme.]

 ‘Morals’ is an unusual topic for me to take up, since I’m neither a philosopher nor clergy person.
 The narrative around evidence-informed policymaking tends to ring the bells of rationality more than morality.
 But no field can be sustained and advance unless it confronts and articulates its moral core – and that’s something not often discussed.
 I want to start thinking about how evidence-informed policymaking answers a call to be our best selves, individually and as a society.

 What draws you to work on ensuring that the most valid and reliable information is available for public policymaking, and used by decision makers?
 The range of answers probably include: “I want to make sure that tax dollars are spent efficiently.”
 Or “I want to make sure that policymakers know what problems affect citizens, and what the impact of different policies might be.”
 Or, “my graduate advisor was a ‘randomista’ so I am, too.”

 I think if we talked a little longer, though, deeper meaning would emerge.

 You might not think about it every day, with every programme you monitor or regression you run, but evidence-informed policymaking is about truth, justice, equality, creativity, and love of others.

 These are deep topics, so I’m just going to touch on a few of the strong links between the topics usually discussed around evidence-informed policy and this moral core.